The Stockholm Run, Excerpt Three: Flight to Stockholm

 Bob looked into the space that Monique was meant to occupy for the next three hours and felt deeply relieved that it wasn’t him who would have to travel that way.
 He looked round.
 ‘What are the metal baskets for in the rear part of the bomb bay?’

-'Tonight, they're for your suitcases,' said John.
-'As often as not, however, they are for the boxes of ball bearings we bring back from Sweden.
+‘Tonight, they’re for your suitcases,’ said John.
+‘As often as not, however, they are for the boxes of ball bearings we bring back from Sweden.
 Our war industry relies heavily on Swedish ball bearings, as does the German war industry for that matter.
-The amount we can carry does actually make a difference.
-On the outward trip we'll sometimes carry gold, as bars or sovereigns.
-The Swedes are very businesslike people and very much prefer cash on delivery.'
+The amount we can carry does make a difference.
+On the outward trip, we’ll sometimes carry gold, as bars or sovereigns.
+The Swedes are very businesslike people and very much prefer cash on delivery.’

 ...